CraftAcademyLabs/ca_course/atm_challenge/step_2.md

             got: nil
 ```

 Okay, so we expected `funds` to be `1000` but it was `nil`.
-Let's make it so that every time an Atm object is instantiated whe balance is automatically set to 1000.
+Let's make it so that every time an Atm object is instantiated the balance is automatically set to 1000.

 We can do that by setting that value in the `initialize` method. `initialize` is a constructor method that will be run every time an instance of a class is created.